Broken Top

 Broken Top is a glacially eroded complex stratovolcano.
 It lies in the Cascade Volcanic Arc, part of the extensive Cascade Range in the U.S. state of Oregon.
-Located southeast of the Three Sisters peaks, the volcano, residing within the Three Sisters Wilderness, is 20 mi west of Bend, Oregon in Deschutes County.
-Eruptive activity stopped roughly 100,000 years ago, and currently, erosion by glaciers has reduced the volcano's cone to where its contents are exposed.
+Located southeast of the Three Sisters peaks, the volcano, residing within the Three Sisters Wilderness, is 20 mi west of Bend, Oregon, in Deschutes County.
+Eruptive activity stopped roughly 100,000 years ago, and erosion by glaciers has since reduced the volcano's cone to where its contents are exposed.
 There are two named glaciers on the peak, Bend and Crook Glacier.

 Diverse species of flora and fauna inhabit the area, which is subject to frequent snowfall, occasional rain, and extreme temperature variation between seasons.
 Broken Top and its surrounding area constitute popular destinations for hiking, climbing, and scrambling.

 Geography

 Broken Top lies in the Cascade Volcanic Arc, roughly located at 44.08°N 121.70°W. It is part of the Cascade Range in Oregon, in the Three Sisters Wilderness, which lies in Deschutes County.
 The mountain has an elevation of 9177 ft according to Hildreth (2007).